nanotube164/Digger/README.md

 4. Provide an alias system to easily rename parameters without breaking existing code.
 5. Make it easy to tell the difference between when a user has provided a command line or config file which is the same as the default.

-Viper uses the following precedence order.
+Digger uses the following precedence order.
 Each item takes precedence over the item below it:

  * explicit call to `Set`
  * flag